almog-co/Advanced-Computer-Systems/Project 1 - Programming with Multiple Threads/README.md

 It is important to note that the program uses the ZSTD library and it should be installed on the system before executing the program, otherwise the compilation will fail.

+### Changing number of threads
+The number of worker threads used at a given time can be changed by modifying `#define NUM_WORKER_THREADS 6` to any number of the users choosing.

 ## Experimental Results